Photodegradation: Protection against photodegradation

 Photodegradation of plastics and other materials can be inhibited with polymer stabilizers, which are widely used.
 These additives include antioxidants, which interrupt degradation processes.
 Typical antioxidants are derivatives of aniline.
 Another type of additive are UV-absorbers.
 These agents capture the photon and convert it to heat.
 Typical UV-absorbers are hydroxy-substituted benzophenones, related to the chemicals used in sunscreen.

-There are also several methods which have been discovered over time to reverse the degradation process and restore yellowed plastic.
-These are commonly used as a way to restore yellowed buttons, cases or other plastic components on vintage electronic devices.
-This process (often referred to as "retrobrite"), involves getting a bleaching agent (usually hydrogen peroxide, although other chemicals, like chlorine bleach, can be used too) to react with the surface of the plastic (alongside UV light), resulting in the plastic becoming whiter, to varying levels of success.
-While this is known to work most of the time, the drawback of retrobriting is that, firstly, the results don't always turn out as expected (especially with vibrantly-coloured plastics), and secondly, some methods can cause unintended effects, such as marbling (where the plastic is lighter or darker in some places than others).
+Restoration of yellowed plastic of old toys is nicknamed retrobright.